Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Parallel and Distributed Implementation

 \subsection{Computational Complexity Analysis}

 In this section, we present the per-iteration computational complexity for the C-HYBF and P$\&$D-HYBF schemes.
-For such purpose, equal number of users in DL and UL in each cell, i.e., $D_b=D$ and $U_b =U$, $\forall b \in \mathcal{B}$ with $|\mathcal{B}| = B$, is assumed.
-Moreover, the number of antennas in each cell for the FD BSs, UL and DL users is also assumed to be the same.
+For such purpose, an equal number of users in DL and UL in each cell, i.e., $D_b=D$ and $U_b =U$, $\forall b \in \mathcal{B}$ with $|\mathcal{B}| = B$, is assumed.
+Moreover, the number of antennas in each cell for the FD BSs, UL and DL users is also assumed to be the same in each cell.